openshift-labs/learn-katacoda/gitops/getting-started/02-setting-up-argocd.md

-Once the Operator is installed, we need to make some customizations for this lab.
-First, we need to patch the manifest so that ArgoCD will ignore router differences (since every route will be differnet).
+Once the Operator is installed, we need to make some customizations specific for this lab environment.
+We've set these up in a script for you.

-`oc patch argocd argocd-cluster -n openshift-gitops --type=json \
--p='[{"op": "add", "path": "/spec/resourceCustomizations", "value":"route.openshift.io/Route:\n  ignoreDifferences: |\n    jsonPointers:\n    - /spec/host\n"}]'`{{execute}}

-Next, you need to give the ArgoCD Service account permission to make changes to your cluster.
-In practice, you will scope this to a specific namespace or a set of access.
-For this lab we will give it `cluster-admin`.

-`oc adm policy add-cluster-role-to-user cluster-admin -z argocd-cluster-argocd-application-controller -n openshift-gitops`{{execute}}

-Delete the ArgoCD server pod so that it can relaunch with the new set of permissions.

-`oc delete pods -l app.kubernetes.io/name=argocd-cluster-server -n openshift-gitops`{{execute}}
+`bash ~/scripts/argocd-postinstall.sh`{{execute}}

+> **NOTE** Feel free to take a look!
+It's well commented!

+Once it's done, you can now access the Argo CD UI.
+The information needed to login to the UI can be extracted from the cluster.

 The Operator installs the password in a secret.
 Extract this password to use to login to the ArgoCD instance.